-Key Concepts β
+Key Concepts

 Smile introduces a new way to build behavioral experiments which promotes modularity and reusability.
 Smile leverages the capabilities of existing open source libraries including Vite and Vue, while providing an entirely new interface for specifying and debugging interactive experiments.

 The first concept to introduce is the notion of a View.
 A View is a self-contained bit of code that represents a single "phase" or part of an experiment.
 For example, the part of your experiment that collects informed consent might be one View.
 Another View might be the debriefing form.
-Below we will describe how you define the sequence of Views in your experiment.
+Below we will describe how to define the sequence of Views in your experiment.

-Each View is minimally a Vue component (a special type of web development file) which can be written in whatever way you please.
-However, Smile provides a custom API for building Views.
 The key idea behind this API is the concept of 'steps'.
 A step is a sequenced event that occurs within a view.
 For example, a View might have a step that presents a question to the participant, a step that collects a response, and a step that displays the results.

-Creating a simple Experiment View β
+Creating a simple Experiment View

 To help make these concepts more concrete, we will walk through the process of creating a simple experiment view.
-We will start with a simple view that presents the user with sequence of words on the screen and collects a response.
+We will start with a simple view that presents the user with a sequence of words on the screen and collects a response.
 We will slowly build this up by adding complexity and features to help illustrate the key concepts in Smile.

 Each View is a Vue component.
 You can create a new view by creating a new file in the src/user/components